Peppery Herbed Turkey Tenderloin

 - 1. Pat tenderloins dry; flatten to 3/4-in. thickness.
 In a small bowl, combine the wine or juice, onions, parsley, 4 teaspoons oil, garlic, rosemary and thyme.
 Pour 3/4 cup marinade into a large resealable plastic bag; add turkey.
 Seal bag and turn to coat; refrigerate for at least 4 hours, turning occasionally.
 Cover and refrigerate remaining marinade.

-- 2. Drain and discard marinade.
+- 2. Drain turkey, and discard marinade.
 Sprinkle turkey with pepper and 1/2 teaspoon salt.
-In a large nonstick skillet, cook turkey in remaining oil for 5-6 minutes on each side or until no longer pink.
+In a large nonstick skillet, cook turkey in remaining oil for 5-6 minutes on each side or until turkey reaches 165°.
 Remove and keep warm.

 - 3. In a small bowl, combine the cornstarch, broth, reserved marinade and remaining salt until smooth; pour into skillet.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Slice turkey; serve with sauce.

 6 ounces cooked turkey with 2 tablespoons sauce: 223 calories, 4g fat (0 saturated fat), 68mg cholesterol, 490mg sodium, 3g carbohydrate (0 sugars, 0 fiber), 43g protein.
 Diabetic Exchanges: 6 lean meat, 1/2 fat.